 Lastly, I feel I ought to also mention that while I had initially signed up years ago and was told I was NOT doing a contract, these guys tried to tell me I had, but thankfully was already at the end of it.
 Also, I learned that if you neglect to do the the regular testing of the equipment (I believe it's two or four times a year,) then all bets are off.
 Nevermind that they don't present this bit upfront, much less send you reminders that you're due for another equipment check.
 That said, if you've missed year's of checks because you didn't know, they can run a check still for you and say the operations are all good so you're safe and that they'll be nice enough to continue to guarantee the product going forward, because of course they want you to keep paying them, and clearly this is a loophole they give themselves so that they don't have to stand behind their product in the event it ever failed -they could just blame it on the person not having done the quarterly checks.

 So get this, you're supposed to call multiple times a year and wait on hold with these clowns to ensure their product works right, but there's more.
 When I had first purchased the system, I actually received free installation, but it was a joke.
 They literally TAPED these things on the wall.
 Naturally, they fell off about a year later, and it became my job to fix it.

 Thanks for the botched installation, which I'm told later was a practice of the local sales group and not even part of what Protect America offers.
 So yeah, where to even begin with the complaints.
 Did the system work?

 Yes, but it became useless quite soon with the complications of proper installation and all they offer are phone techs.
 Going forward I'll be happy to pay more to a company that actually does the leg work with installing the system and maintaining it, rather than one that has sneaky practices like Protect America.

-Review about: Protect America Customer Care.
+Product or Service Mentioned: Protect America Customer Care.